 2. Rotate the Main Tuning Dial knob (in the case of Main (VFO-A) operation) to select the desired operating frequency.
-Pressing the microphone's [UP] or [DWN] button will cause frequency change in 5 kHz steps.
+Pressing the microphone's [UP] or [DWN] button will cause frequency change in 5 ton will cause frequency change in 5 kHz steps.